What is an Orphan Page and Why is This an SEO Issue?

 How to Identify and Fix Orphan Pages

-To identify orphan pages on a website, webmasters can utilize tools like Google Search Console or website crawlers.
-These tools help in identifying pages with no inbound links.
-To fix orphan pages, the webmaster can add internal links from other relevant pages to ensure easy navigation and accessibility.
-Implementing proper site structure, using accurate navigation menus, and regularly conducting an audit of the website’s internal linking structure are essential steps to prevent orphan page issues.
+Webmasters can make use of tools like Google Search Console or website crawlers to identify orphan pages on a website.
+Using such tools helps determine pages having no inbound links.
+For solving orphan pages, the webmaster can try adding internal links from other relevant pages to ensure easy access.
+Proper site structures, accurate navigation menus, and a regular audit of the internal linking structure of the website are some of the necessary measures that may prevent orphan page issues.

 Conclusion